 Ambient Occlusion – Nvidia HBAO+ or FidelityFX CACAO

-Ambient Occlusion adds contact shadows where two surfaces or objects meet and where an object blocks light from reaching another nearby game element.
+Ambient Occlusion provides contact shadows when two surfaces or objects meet and where an object inhibits light from reaching another nearby game feature.
 This setting has 3 different modes in Deathloop.
 AMD’s FidelityFX CACAO, Nvidia HBAO+, Ray-Tracing Ambient Occlusion.
 In the comparison screenshots below, we can see that Nvidia’s HBAO+ and FidelityFX CACAO look almost identical.
 While Ray-Tracing Ambient Occlusion made the area very dark in comparison to other ambient occlusion types.
 In terms of performance, RTAO had the most impact on performance giving us 30% less FPS than the other Ambient Occlusion modes.
 Both Nvidia HBAO+ and FidelityFX CAS gave us the same performance.
-The best option here is either the Nvidia HBAO+ and FidelityFX CACAO.
+The best option here is either the Nvidia HBAO+ or FidelityFX CACAO.

 Sun Shadows – Simple